-- -Marker.
+-Marker.
 The object snap location is displayed when the cursor moves over or near an object.
-Marker shape is determined by the snap it is marking. - -Tooltip.
-Indicates which part of the object you are snapping to in a flag at the cursor location. - -Magnet.
+Marker shape is determined by the snap it is marking.

+-Tooltip.
+Indicates which part of the object you are snapping to in a flag at the cursor location.

+-Magnet.
 Attracts and locks the cursor onto the nearest detected snap points.

-Provides a visual that is similar to snapping to a grid. - -Aperture box.
+-Aperture box.
 Surrounds the crosshairs and defines an area within which, when you move the cursor, system evaluates objects for object snaps.
 You can determine the aperture box is displayed or not, and the aperture box size can be changed too.